The majority of online stores fold because they’re unable to drive traffic.

 More realistically, what does that number look like if only 0.1% - 0.5% of your traffic converts?
 This is often the case for brand new stores, so when setting your targets, it’s better to prepare for the worst, and hope for the best.

-Now also take into consideration the rising cost of PPC, Google’s ever changing algorithm, and the increasing restrictions on social media outlets organic distribution.
+Now also take into consideration the rising cost of pay-per-click, Google’s ever changing algorithm, and the increasing restrictions around organic distribution on social media.

 Even though building the pre-launch list means additional work on the front end, you end up owning two really important lists: